Arrested at Tampa International Airport?

 This charge is often written up as carrying or possessing a “prohibited item firearm in a sterile area.”
 Under subsection 790.06(12)(a)(14), those sterile areas include:

-For individuals that pack for the airport in a rush, they may not realize that a weapon is hidden in their carry-on bag.
-The mistake is discovered by law enforcement in the security screening.
-Although the crime of possession of a concealed weapon or firearm requires that you “knew” you were in possession of the contraband, the law enforcement officers at the Tampa International Airport Police Department often make an arrest in those cases even if they have overwhelming evidence that the mistake was inadvertent or without actual knowledge.
+Although the crime of possession of a concealed weapon or firearm requires that you “knew” you had the contraband, the law enforcement officers at the Tampa International Airport Police Department often make an arrest in those cases even if they have overwhelming evidence that the mistake was inadvertent or without actual knowledge.

 The Formal Arrest vs. the Notice to Appear